-At the EUSEW, RentalCal will present the project together with two other projects on financing of energy renovation.
-Below a short introduction to the three projects and the event at EUSEW.
-A report from the event will be published later.
+At the EUSEW, RentalCal presented the project together with two other projects on financing of energy renovation.
+Below the short introduction to the three projects and the event at EUSEW.

 REVALUE is developing international guidance for property appraisers, incorporating the collection and easy analysis of relevant evidence.
 The aim is to help valuers to reflect the value of energy efficiency (EE), in their valuations of social and private housing stock.

 Current valuation normally includes the costs for retrofitting and energy cost savings, but EE also involves maintenance cost reduction, reduced voids and arrears and - a price premium.
 These elements have been analyzed in expert panels and case studies, and results are being gathered in a database that links the technical descriptions and valuation of dwellings.
 On the basis of the analysis, REVALUE has developed enhanced guidance that unlocks the benefits in EE and possibilities in financing of real estate.